nvanbaak/command-center/readme.md

 **Current Version:** While eventually Command Center will be able to auto-populate its links for your convenience, this is an early build and the links are all hard-coded to things that are relevant to me.

-## How does it work?
+## Installation

-> Chrome
+### Chrome

-Command Center currently only works in conjunction with the <a href="https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna">New Tab Redirect</a> extension for Chrome.
+Currently the only way to have Command Center open by default is the [New Tab Redirect](https://nvanbaak.github.io/command-center/) extension.
+The next best option is to define Command Center as the home button destination in Settings.

-> Firefox
+### Firefox

-You can set Command Center as your home page in the settings menu, but you only have this option for new windows.
+You can set the [deployed link](https://nvanbaak.github.io/command-center/) as your home page in the settings menu, but you only have this option for new windows.

-> Safari
+### Safari

 The settings menu should allow you to set both new windows and new tabs to open Command Center by default.